pascalh1011/rackla/README.md

  * Request all URLs, this will return a `Rackla` type which will contain (when ready) the response or an `:error` tuple on failure for each URL.
  * Map over the results using our function `temperature_extractor` (explained below).
  * Respond to the client.
 We use the options `:json` to encode our response in JSON format and set the appropriate headers (this will take the Elixir map type returned in `temperature_extractor` and convert it to a JSON map and put all responses in a JSON list).
 We can also use `:compress` in order to compress the result with gzip compression (when `:compress` is `true`, Rackla will check the request headers to make sure that the client accepts gzip - you can also set it to `:force` to always respond with gzip).

 So let's walk through what the function `temperature_extractor` does.
 First of all, we pattern match to make sure that our HTTP request hasn't failed.
 If it has failed, we simply return a string with the reason for the failure.
-If our HTTP request has succeed, we try to decode it from JSON format using the library Poison.
+If our HTTP request has succeed, we try to decode it from JSON format using the library Jason.
 If the decoding is successful, we create a new Elixir map containing the name and the temperature for the response.
 This will be, for example, `%{"Malmo" => 289.751}` in one of the responses.
 The `response` function will later be able to encode this Elixir map into a JSON map automatically.

 Done!
 That's all we need to do to make it work!